Buying Salmon-Safe means making choices every day that reduce our impact on our local watersheds.

 Salmon-Safe is “whole farm” certification so large farms must transition an entire operation to Salmon-Safe practices in order to certify a crop like hops.
 This magnifies Salmon-Safe’s impact across the landscape.

 “By seeking out craft beers that feature the Salmon-Safe logo, consumers are voting with their dollars for healthy agricultural practices that help wild salmon spawn and thrive.”

 - Dan Kent, Co-Founder & Executive Director, Salmon-Safe

 Please help us spread the word about this important cause.
 Salmon-Safe not only pertains to craft beer.
 Certification is available for urban development, vineyards, farms, corporate and university campuses, infrastructure, parks and natural areas, and golf courses.
-Learn more at Salmon-Safe and post about this beer and tag our brewery and #SalmonSafe.
+Learn more at Salmon-Safe, post about this beer and mention our brewery and @SalmonSafe.

 Cheers to great beer, brewed with passion and infused with flavor from responsibly-grown hops!